 Use groups to organize

 Need to train your learners on a series of courses?
-A learning path ties them together in a logical manner so that each learner follows the program of training you have designed.
+A Learning Path ties them together in a logical manner so that each learner follows the program of training you have designed.
 It’s a great way to plan out training programs that cover a larger topic, like employee onboarding, or are to be delivered over a longer period of time.
-Learners gain access to more advanced courses as they master the basics.
+Learners gain access to more advanced courses after they’ve mastered the basics.

 Employee Training Reports